 Fontworks has been researching and developing Universal Design fonts from the perspective of universal design, and has provided Universal Design fonts that aim to be effective for everyone.

-In the first research on Universal Design fonts, we concluded that there is not much difference in how elderly people and young people see things, and we have been releasing our Universal Design fonts since 2015.
-However, in light of the ideas mentioned in the previous paragraph, we believe that it is necessary to respond to small differences rather than saying that there is not much difference, and we have started efforts to respond to the aging society. rice field.
+In our initial research into Universal Design fonts, we concluded that there was little difference in how older people and younger people see things, and we have been releasing our Universal Design fonts since 2015.
+However, in light of the idea mentioned above, rather than simply assuming that there was "little difference," we felt it necessary to address small differences, and so we began working on ways to accommodate an aging society.

-At the same time, we have been researching and developing fonts not only for the elderly but also for the visually impaired (weak eyesight).
+At the same time, we have also been researching and developing fonts for not only the elderly but also the visually impaired (weak vision).

 "Inclusive Design Font (ID Font)" typeface description

-Based on "Universal Design Kakugo_Small B", which is beautiful and easy to read and is ideal for long sentences, this typeface has improved readability and distinguishability for the elderly and the visually impaired (weak eyesight).
+Based on the beautiful, easy-to-read "Universal Design Kaku Gothic Small B," which is ideal for long texts, this typeface offers improved readability and distinction for the elderly and those with visual impairments (weak eyesight).

-Usually, the typeface design of kanji is adjusted by making the vertical strokes thicker than the horizontal strokes so that Weight of the strokes looks the same, but the kanji of ID fonts The horizontal stroke is adjusted to be thicker than the conventional one.
+Usually, the design of kanji characters is adjusted so that Weight of the strokes appears the same by making the vertical strokes thicker than the horizontal strokes.
+However, the kanji characters in ID fonts are The horizontal lines have been adjusted to be thicker than previous versions.

-The reason for this is that the typeface design of kanji is conscious of several optical illusions.
-For this reason, vertical strokes are usually made thicker than horizontal strokes so that the lines appear to be the same Weight, but this illusion is said to change with age.
-Therefore, when we conducted a comparative evaluation experiment, we decided that a font with thicker horizontal strokes would be easier to read, so we made the horizontal strokes thicker.
+The reason for this is that the design of kanji fonts takes into consideration several optical illusions, including the Fick optical illusion in which horizontal strokes appear thicker.
+For this reason, the vertical strokes are usually made thicker than the horizontal strokes to make the strokes appear the same Weight, but it is said that the amount of this optical illusion changes with age.
+Therefore, in a comparative evaluation experiment, it was determined that fonts with thicker horizontal strokes were easier to read, so the horizontal strokes were made thicker.

 2. Improved discrimination